Injured by Caltrans? We have recovered millions for our clients.

 Client Testimonials

-The value of a claim often depends on the severity of injuries, the clarity of evidence, and whether multiple parties share responsibility (such as contractors, equipment operators, or another driver).
+The value of a Caltrans claim depends on the severity of the injuries, the strength of evidence proving notice and negligence, and whether multiple parties (such as state contractors, equipment operators, or other drivers) share responsibility.
+In wrongful death cases involving Caltrans, recoveries can reach into the millions when liability is clear.

 Contact us for a no cost consultation.